Louisville vs. Boston College NCAA Football Odds, Plays and Insights | October 23, 2021

 - Boston College's games have gone over 57 points in two opportunities this season.

-- The combined points per game average of the two teams, 63.1, is 6.1 points more than Saturday's over/under.
+- Saturday's over/under is 6.1 points lower than the two team's combined 63.1 points per game average.

-- This contest's over/under is 8.3 points greater than the 48.7 these two squads combine to surrender per game this season.
+- The 48.7 combined points per game that these two squads have allowed this season are 8.3 fewer than the 57 total in this contest.

-- The average total in Cardinals games this season is 64.8, 7.8 points more than Saturday's total of 57.
+- Cardinals games this season feature an average total of 64.8 points, a number 7.8 points higher than Saturday's over/under.

-- In 2021, games involving the Eagles have averaged a total of 53.5 points, 3.5 fewer than this game's set over/under.
+- The 53.5 PPG average total in Eagles games this season is 3.5 points fewer than this game's over/under.

 Louisville Stats and Trends